iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

 ### Weighted Random Tip-Selection

-Given the scoring, a node should keep a set of tips with their associated score.
+Given the scoring, a node should keep a set of semi-/non-lazy tips with their associated score.
+A node must not execute tip-selection if it is not synchronized.

 Tip-Selection (pseudo code):
 ```

+// a set which contains only semi- and non-lazy tips
 var tips = Set(tips_and_score)

 func select() Tip {
+    // if we have no semi-/non-lazy tips, we return null
+    if (tips.length == 0) {
+        return null
+    }

     // compute the sum of the score of all tips
     scoreSum := tips.ScoreSum()